Form Datasets

 Building selects from GeoJSON files

-GeoJSON files that follow the GeoJSON spec can be used as datasets that populate select questions using select_one_from_file.
+GeoJSON files that follow the GeoJSON spec can be used to populate select question choices using select_one_from_file.
 Selects from GeoJSON may be styled as maps using the map appearance but can also use any other select appearance.
 In order to be used by a form, a GeoJSON file:

 • must have a .geojson extension (NOT .json)